 Arnisdale and Corran

 Heading along from Glenelg and passing the forestry track that leads to Sandaig, you eventually come to the remote village of Arnisdale and a mile further on, Corran.
 There are view points along the way worth stopping at, the first looks back to Glenelg bay, Bernera beach and Kyle Rhea, the second has stunning views south to the Islands of Rhum and Eigg and west to the Cullin mountains on Skye (great spot for sunset photos).
 Further on, another looks down to Arnisdale Bay and village, towered over by the Munro of Beinn Sgritheall (974 metres).
 At Corran, the end of the road, there is a car park by the new Ceilidh House & Heritage Centre which has picnic benches and great views across Loch Hourn to Knoydart.
 (Some good walks from here).
-Cross the bridge and turn right to find Sheena's Tea Hut, sit out with a cuppa and a home baked scone or home made soup and don't be surprised to have buzzards overhead and deer watching you over the fence (licking their lips!)
+Cross the bridge and turn right to find Sheena's Tea Hut, sit out with a cuppa and a home baked scone, home made soup or even fish and chips and don't be surprised to have buzzards overhead and deer watching you over the fence (licking their lips!)

 The Skye Ferry